 - A. The purpose of the Veterinary Science display is to inform the public of a common health problem of animals, or a veterinary science principle.
 Do not confuse veterinary science display topics with animal husbandry or production topics.
 A Veterinary Science Exhibit may consist of a poster or a display.
 The exhibit may represent material from exhibitors enrolled in Animal Disease or Animal Health. - B. If photographs are to be part of the exhibit, remember they will be viewed by the public.
 Make sure the photographs are in good taste and will not be offensive to anyone.
 Graphic photographs of excessive bleeding, trauma or painful procedures are not appropriate.
-For exhibits related to veterinary surgical procedures, aseptic techniques need to be shown, for example, use of drapes, use of sterile procedures, wearing of gloves, and other appropriate veterinary medical practices. - C. State Fair: Premier 4-H Science Award is available in this area. - D. First-Aid Kits: Because of public safety concerns and risk of theft of first-aid kit contents (veterinary drugs/equipment) with perceived potential for drug abuse, NO ANIMAL FIRST AID KITS WILL BE PERMITTED - E. Veterinary Science Posters: This exhibit presents the viewer with a simple and direct design, unlike a display that usually presents more information.
+For exhibits related to veterinary surgical procedures, aseptic techniques need to be shown, for example, use of drapes, use of sterile procedures, wearing of gloves, and other appropriate veterinary medical practices. - C. State Fair: Premier 4-H Science Award is available in this area. - D. First-Aid Kits: Because of public safety concerns and risk of theft of first-aid kit contents (veterinary drugs/equipment) with perceived potential for drug abuse, animal first aid kits containing any drugs or medications will be immediately disqualified and not displayed.
+First Aid kits wishing to include medication information should instead utilize written descriptions, photographs, drawings, computer generated print-outs or empty packaging of pharmaceuticals. - E. Veterinary Science Posters: This exhibit presents the viewer with a simple and direct design, unlike a display that usually presents more information.
 A poster should not exceed 22" x 28" and may be either vertical or horizontal. - F. Veterinary Science Displays: A display may include but is not limited to a 3-dimensional exhibit, a scale model, the actual product (for example: skeleton; teeth; samples of leather, fur, or dried skin damaged by disease or parasites) or a notebook.
 A display is not a poster.
 A display may be mounted on poster board not to exceed 22" x 28" or on 1/4" plywood or equivalent that does not exceed 24" high or 32" wide. - G. Appropriate Veterinary Science Topics: - Maintaining health - Specific disease information - Photographic display of normal and abnormal characteristics of animals - Animal health or safety - Public health or safety - Proper animal management to ensure food safety & quality - Efficient and safe livestock working facilities - Or a topic of the exhibitors choosing